-There is no generally accepted dosage of CBD that is right for every person and in every situation.
+There is no generally accepted dosage of how much CBD per day every person can take.
 The Food and Drug Administration (FDA) also makes no recommendation on this matter.

 In each specific situation, it is necessary to determine your CBD dosage, which depends on several factors, including age, weight, metabolism, diet, etc. First of all, how much CBD should I take is influenced by your goal: what in your health and well-being you want to improve or strengthen, so you can use cbd oil dosage calculator.
 Let’s take a look at why Americans take CBD.

 Already 33% of Americans have tried CBD.
 More than half of CBD users (64%) use the supplement to reduce pain.
 Almost half of buyers want to get rid of anxiety, stress (49%) and overcome insomnia and sleep disorders (42%).
 CBD is also taken to reduce symptoms of depression, to improve skin condition and general well-being, etc.

 Various CBD doses may be used to help address distinct health and wellness issues.
 We suggest looking at how much supplements patients or participants took in different scientific studies:

 - How much CBD to take for Anxiety: Study participants took a single dose of 300 to 600 mg CBD to reduce anxiety during performances.

-- Psychotic symptoms.
-A dose of 1000 mg/day was prescribed to improve mental health.
+- How much CBD for Psychotic symptoms: A dose of 1000 mg/day was prescribed to improve mental health.

 - How much CBD to take for Epilepsy: To reduce the number of seizures, participants took 200-300 mg per day.

-- Sleep problems.
-A dosage of 150-600 mg per day was used to beat insomnia; to reduce nighttime breakouts, participants use 300 mg or 600 mg CBD oil.
+- How much CBD for sleep problems: A dosage of 150-600 mg per day was used to beat insomnia; to reduce nighttime breakouts, participants use 300 mg or 600 mg CBD oil.

-- Pain associated with cancer.
-A dose of 50 to 600 mg per day was prescribed to relieve pain and symptoms in cancer patients.
+- How much CBD for pain associated with cancer: A dose of 50 to 600 mg per day was prescribed to relieve pain and symptoms in cancer patients.

-- Nicotine addiction.
-400 mg of CBD reduced the number of cigarettes smoked during treatment and at follow-up.
+- How much CBD for nicotine addiction: 400 mg of CBD reduced the number of cigarettes smoked during treatment and at follow-up.

-- Crohn’s disease.
-The 20 mg/day dose was associated with a reduction in disease activity.
+- How much CBD for Crohn’s disease: The 20 mg/day dose was associated with a reduction in disease activity.